hungyiloo/waterbox/README.md

 Then you can use Leaflet normally within TypeScript.

 ### The Quick & Dirty Way
-If you want to load something quick smart, find the CDN URLs from https://cdnjs.com/ and put them in the `<head>` of `index.html`.
+If you want to load something really quickly, find the CDN URLs from https://cdnjs.com/ and put them in the `<head>` of `index.html`.
 You can refer to the global variables that the libraries expose within TypeScript (e.g. `main.ts`) but your editor may complain, since there are no types defined.

 For example, if you wanted to quickly import [Leaflet](https://leafletjs.com/examples/quick-start/), you'll need to use the global `L` interact with Leaflet.
 TypeScript doesn't know about `L`, so you'll need to tell it to ignore `L` by adding a line near the top of your TypeScript file: